Severe vomiting in pregnancy

 Will hyperemesis gravidarum harm my baby?

-HG is unpleasant with dramatic symptoms, but the good news is it's unlikely to harm your baby, if treated effectively.
+HG can make you feel very unwell, but it's unlikely to harm your baby if treated effectively.

 Other symptoms you may experience